whiteheadol/dog/README.md

 ## How to Run The Tests

-Start by passing the Material tests using:
+Start by passing the Pet tests using:

 ```
-npm test src/material-test.js
+npm test src/pet-test.js
 ```

-Then, pass the Craft tests using:
+Then, pass the Person tests using:

 ```
-npm test src/craft-test.js
+npm test src/person-test.js
 ```